rafar55/prescriber-movies-api/Readme.md

 - As a admin user, I want to be able to delete a movie from the list of movies.

 # Work log:
 1. I started by creating the user stories, new repository on GitHub and and the project structure following clean architecture principles
+2. I created the models, validators and services.
+I will structure the layers by feature folders in the domain and application layer